1

 infinite and cannot expand!

-categorically: Space is expanding in the
+medium (the vacuum) is expanding in the universe.

-Expansion is in the universe, not of the
+in the universe, not of the universe.

-The historic Steady State models are classified as ‘infinite’
+The historic Steady State models are classified as

-(Table 2); but as we have just seen this
+"infinite" (Table 2); but as

 cannot be.
 One cannot claim that a universe is infinite in extent and

 concepts are mutually exclusive.
-For it must be that an expanding

 FEAR OF INFINITY.
 If it is so easy to expose the failings of the